Opportunities abound for those interested in research.

 A spectrum of opportunities

 Students may do as little or as much research as they like.
-Opportunities range from summer research programs to year-long research opportunities.
+Opportunities range from elective research programs to year-long research opportunities.

 Any of these research experiences may serve as stepping stones to more advanced levels of investigation and to graduate degree programs including master’s degrees and PhDs.